Top 4 Tips to Keep Impulsive Behavior Under Control.

 - Kleptomania: Impulsive urge to steal just for the gratification is a perfect example of how this behavior is related to emotional states.

-If you feel like any behavior escapes your control please visit a specialist.
 If you liked this article, don’t hesitate to leave a comment below :).

 Celma Merola, Jaume.
 Bases teóricas y clínica del comportamiento impulsive.
 Colección digital Profesionalidad.
 Ed.
 San Juan de Dios.
 Barcelona (2015).